-SWFs are special purpose investment funds or arrangements that are owned by a government.77 Created by the government for macroeconomic purposes, SWFs hold, manage, or administer assets to achieve certain financial objectives, and are important participants in the capital markets.
+SWFs are special purpose investment funds or arrangements that are owned by a government.82 Created by the government for macroeconomic purposes, SWFs hold, manage, or administer assets to achieve certain financial objectives, and are important participants in the capital markets.

-While the aggregate AUM of SWFs is much smaller than that of open-ended funds and pension funds,78 some SWFs are very large.
-The SWF market is also quite concentrated, with the largest 15 funds accounting for about 85% of total AUM of SWFs.79 In fact, some SWFs rank among the largest investment funds in the world.
+While the aggregate AUM of SWFs is much smaller than that of open-ended funds and pension funds, 83 some SWFs are very large.
+The SWF market is also quite concentrated, with the largest 15 funds accounting for about 85% of total AUM of SWFs.
+84 In fact, some SWFs rank among the largest investment funds in the world.
 Given their size, changes in portfolio allocations can have potentially substantial impacts on markets.
 In many instances, SWFs are significant investors in financial institutions, and recently in more illiquid assets (e.g. alternative assets), which could potentially lead to a transmission of stress to the financial system in the event of divestment from those positions.

 Many SWFs are established to hold wealth for future generations, while others may have stability or development mandates.
 For example, savings funds and reserve investment corporations tend to emphasise high risk-return profiles in their investment mandates, and may therefore pursue higher returns by taking on greater exposures to equity and alternative investments.
 By contrast, some SWFs are required to address sovereigns' fiscal budget deficits.
-SWFs in general face limited liquidity risks, as there is no liquidity promise to end-investors, and limits in some jurisdictions on the annual withdrawals from funds help to mitigate the potential for significant divestment.80 However, some SWFs could be exposed to potentially significant withdrawals, depending on the fiscal strength of the government and, possibly, the quality of their own governance practices.
+SWFs in general face limited liquidity risks, as there is no liquidity promise to end-investors, and limits in some jurisdictions on the annual withdrawals from funds help to mitigate the potential for significant divestment.
+Before the summary of the government and, possibly, the quality of their own governance practices.

-Although the use of leverage by SWFs is generally considered to be low,81 they are not restricted from taking on leverage unless internal limits exist.
+Although the use of leverage by SWFs is generally considered to be low, 86 they are not restricted from taking on leverage unless internal limits exist.
 The aggregate amount of leverage in SWFs, particularly synthetic leverage obtained through the use of derivatives, is difficult to determine due to limitations in data.
-Therefore, it is difficult to monitor whether leverage in SWFs may result in material counterparty exposures and may potentially amplify risks to global financial stability.
+Therefore, it is difficult to monitor whether